ssigwart/aws-high-availability-s3/README.md

 ## Usage

 The APIs require you to pass in an `\Aws\Sdk` object.
-In the exceptions below, `$awsSdk` is used for this object.
+In the examples below, `$awsSdk` is used for this object.

 ### Uploading a File